GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

 Now you can create a release to test out your configuration.

-1. First make sure assets have been built for production:
+1. Make sure assets have been built for production:

         pushd assets
         npm install